SciML/Surrogates.jl/README.md

 candidates by uncertainty, so they need one of the six that provide it.

-`SMB()` and `RTEA()` minimize several objectives at once, so they need a surrogate that takes a vector-valued response — any of the multi-output models above except `GENNSurrogate`, which also requires a gradient for every new observation.
+`SMB()` and `RTEA()` minimize several objectives at once, so they need a surrogate that takes a vector-valued response: any of the multi-output models above except `GENNSurrogate`, which also requires a Jacobian for every new observation.

 Gradient-enhanced surrogates need a gradient alongside every new response.
 Ask the optimizer to obtain it by AD: